Research output per year

 Research activity per year

-After completing my doctorate at Oxford in 2013, I was a postdoctoral researcher in the Centre for Concurrences in Colonial & Postcolonial Studies at Linnaeus University, in Sweden.
+After completing my PhD at Oxford in 2013, I was a postdoctoral researcher in the Centre for Concurrences in Colonial & Postcolonial Studies at Linnaeus University, in Sweden.
 From 2014 to 2017 I was a Leverhulme Early Career Fellow at King's College London, and I was appointed as Senior Lecturer at Roehampton in 2017.
-Recently I spent a year at Trinity College Dublin as a Marie Curie visiting fellow.
+In 2018 I spent a year at Trinity College Dublin as a Marie Curie visiting fellow.

-I study literature of the 19th and early 20th Centuries, and I have a particular interest in how British culture was changed and enriched by the European encounter with India.
-This reflects my background: I originally trained as a historian of South Asia and I continue to look at Victorian Britain as a society intimately, often painfully intervolved with its overseas colonies.
-Particular interests for me have been cosmopolitan and migratory writers active in 1880s and 1890s London, and the circulation of books and translations throughout the British Empire.
-While my interests are mainly literary, I have also written on aspects of modern Indian history – including a Scandinavian railway contractor who made his fortune in 1860s Bombay, and the diaries of Irish soldiers serving in India.
+I study translation, migration, multilingualism and cosmopolitanism in the nineteenth-century world, and how these phenomena were shaped by Britain’s prolonged colonial entanglement with India.
+Particular interests for me have been transnational writers active in 1880s and 1890s London, and the circulation of books and translations throughout the British Empire.
+While my interests are mainly literary, I originally trained as a historian and have written on several aspects of modern Indian history – including a Scandinavian railway contractor who made his fortune in 1860s Bombay, and the diaries of Irish soldiers serving in India.

 In 2016 I published Meeting Without Knowing It: Kipling and Yeats at the Fin de Siècle (Oxford University Press), a comparative study of the two poets at the start of their careers in 1890s London.
 It won the 2017 University English Book Prize, and was shortlisted for one of the ESSE Book Awards.
 John Batchelor, writing in Modern Language Review, described it as ‘concise, ingenious, scholarly, dense, and illuminating’.

-My second book is Flights of Translation: Popular Circulation and Reception of Asian Literature in the Victorian World.
-Due out in 2022 with OUP, it seeks to make a contribution in two areas: translation studies and the history of reading.
+In 2023 my second book, Asian Classics on the Victorian Bookshelf: Flights of Translation, came out with OUP.
+It seeks to make a contribution in two areas: translation studies and the history of reading.
 The appetite of Victorian readers for classical literature from Asia has been greatly underestimated.
 The popularity of the Arabian Nights and The Rubaiyat of Omar Khayyam is well known.
 But this was also an era in which freethinkers consulted the Quran, in which schoolchildren were given abridgements of the Ramayana to read, in which names like ‘Kalidasa’ and ‘Firdusi’ were carved on the façades of public libraries, and in which women’s book clubs discussed Japanese poetry.
 I am investigating the numerous popular translations that were created to make these texts accessible to the Victorian and Edwardian general readership.

-Since 2016, I have collected nearly one hundred copies of such translations which contain pencil notes left by their Victorian former owners.
-I am now cataloguing this collection, which I call AVaTAR (Archive of Victorian Translations from Asia and their Readership).
+I have collected over one hundred copies of such translations, many containing pencil notes left by their Victorian former owners.
+I am currently creating a website for this collection, which I call AVaTAR (Archive of Victorian Translations from Asia and their Readerships).
+The website will host a searchable catalogue as well as photographs of the books and their marginalia.
 I welcome any requests to visit Roehampton and examine these books.

 DPhil English (Oxford University, 2013)